exercism/docs/building/tracks/new/implement-tooling.md

 - **[Representers](/docs/building/tooling/representers)**: create a normalized representation of a solution (optional)
 - **[Analyzers](/docs/building/tooling/analyzers)**: automatically assess student submissions and provide mentor-style commentary. (optional)

-Some tracks have (currently) implemented these pieces of tooling for contribution:
+## Maintenance tooling

+To help with track maintenance, one can also build:

-- **[Test Generators](/docs/building/tooling/test-generators)**: create or update an exercise's tests and student's code interface. (optional)
+- **[Test Generators](/docs/building/tooling/test-generators)**: auto generate/update an exercise's tests and student's code interface. (optional)

 ## Which tool to implement?

+The production tools are more important than maintenance tools.
-Of the three production tools, the test runner should be implemented first as it enables:
+Of the three production tools, the Test Runner should be implemented first as it enables:

 - Students to solve exercises using the [in-browser editor](/docs/using/solving-exercises/using-the-online-editor) ([no CLI needed](/docs/using/solving-exercises/working-locally)).
 - The website to automatically verify if an iteration passes all the tests.